unibas-gravis/scalismo-microsite/docs/mdocs/tutorials/tutorials11.md

 ---
-id: tutorial11
-title: Model fitting with Iterative Closest Points
+layout: docs
+title: Non-rigid ICP
+section: "tutorials"
 ---

+{% include head.html %}

+# Model fitting with Iterative Closest Points

 The goal in this tutorial is to non-rigidly fit a shape model to a target surface using Iterative Closest Points (ICP) in order to establish correspondences among two surfaces.

 ##### Related resources